a women pointing to text that says

 Cancellations for a clinical fellow, however, can be quite a big deal.
 It would mean not only having to find a new job, but new clinical supervision and more paperwork to send in for licensing.

 I can’t stress enough how vital it is to find good supervision during your clinical fellowship.
 For those therapists interested in working in the schools, there is a possibility that you could find good supervision through a travel SLP-CF position.
-There are agencies that provide mentorship for CFs.
-For those interested in working in the medical setting, that is going to be a very difficult challenge.
+There are agencies, such an AMN Healthcare, that provide mentorship for CFs.
+For those interested in working in the medical setting, it will be a very difficult challenge.

 .